-While their asylum applications have suspensive effect, and a "penitentiary judge" can impose a prohibition on enforcement of a court sentence of expulsion where the individual concerned is entitled to international protection, 57 that prohibition does not annul the penal sentence, let alone the conviction.
+While their asylum applications have suspensive effect, and a "penitentiary judge" can impose a prohibition on enforcement of a court sentence of expulsion where the individual concerned is entitled to international protection, 65 that prohibition does not annul the penal sentence, let alone the conviction.
 UNHCR thus considers that Hungary's law and practice in relation to the prosecution of asylum seekers for unauthorised crossing of the border fence is likely to be at variance with obligations under international and EU law.
-58
+66

 The criminalisation of illegal entry targeting asylum seekers ceased to be of relevance with the 5 July 2016 entry into force of the "8-km rule" discussed below.
-Between 15 September 2015 and 10 July 2016, over 2,800 criminal procedures started at the Szeged Criminal Court under the new Criminal Code for illegally crossing the border fence.
+Between 15 September 2015 and 10 July 2016, over 2,800 criminal procedures started at the Szeged Criminal Court under the Criminal Code for illegally crossing the border fence.
 In 2,843 cases, the decisions became final.
 Since 10 July 2016, only seven cases have been tried for "illegally crossing the border fence".
 In 2017, no such case was reported.
-The HHC is not aware of any case in 2018 and the National Judicial Office did not provide any information in this regard, as they do not have relevant statistics.
-59 According to the Police, there was one criminal procedure started with the charge of illegal crossing of the border fence in 2019, whereas in 2020 there were a total of 33 criminal procedures initiated.
-60 As for the outcome of the procedure (i.e. the judicial judgment) the Police does not have data.
-61
+The HHC was not aware of any case between 2018 and 2020 and the National Office for the Judiciary (NOJ) did not provide any information in this regard, as they did not have relevant statistics.
+In contrast to that, the NOJ reported that there were 5 persons convicted for 'illegally crossing the border fence' in 2021.
+According to the Police, one criminal procedure was started with the charge of illegal crossing of the border fence in 2019, in 2020 a total of 33, whereas in 2021, a total of 11 criminal procedures were initiated.

 Legal amendments that entered into force on 5 July 2016 allowed the Hungarian police to automatically push back asylum seekers who were apprehended within 8 km of the Serbian-Hungarian or Croatian-Hungarian border to the external side of the border fence, without registering their data or allowing them to submit an asylum claim, in a summary procedure lacking the most basic procedural safeguards (e.g. access to an interpreter or legal assistance).
 Legalising pushbacks from within Hungarian territory denies asylum seekers the right to seek international protection, in breach of international and EU law, and according to the HHC constitutes a violation of Article 4 of Protocol 4 of the European Convention on Human Rights (ECHR).
-Those pushed back have no practical opportunities to file a complaint.
-As a result of the legalisation of pushbacks by the "8-km rule", in the period of 5 July and 31 December 2016, 19,057
+Those pushed back have no practical opportunities to file a complaint, are denied the right to apply for international protection, despite most of them coming from war zones such as Syria, Iraq or Afghanistan, and many of them are also physically abused by personnel in uniforms and injured as a consequence.